mddazure/ipv6-web-app/README.md

 ![image](/images/client-view-elb-single-region.png)

 **Limitations & Considerations:**
 - *Standard SKU Required:* Basic Load Balancer does not support IPv6.
-You must use Standard Load Balancer, which has different pricing and capabilities.
+You must use Standard Load Balancer.
 - *Layer 4 Only:* Unlike Application Gateway, External Load Balancer operates at Layer 4 (transport layer).
 It cannot perform SSL termination, cookie-based session affinity, or path-based routing.
 If you need these features, consider Application Gateway instead.
 - *Dual stack IPv4/IPv6 Backend required:* Backend pool members must have private IPv6 addresses to receive inbound IPv6 traffic via the load balancer.
 The load balancer does not translate between the IPv6 frontend and an IPv4 backend.
 - *Outbound Connectivity:* If your backend VMs need outbound internet access over IPv6, you need to configure an IPv6 outbound rule.